stxphanx30/Poe-Stephane-kibambo-ST10158209-Municipal-services-app-/README.md

 ---

-🧠 Example Flow
+🧠 Example Workflow

-1. User searches for “Youth Events”.
+1️⃣ A user reports a road issue with an attachment.

-2. Search term is added to the Queue and stored in searchCounts.
+2️⃣ The issue is stored in the DB and indexed in a BST for quick reference.

-3. Recommendations update automatically based on frequency.
+3️⃣ An admin logs in and views it on the dashboard via a heap-prioritized queue.

-4. Events are displayed using SortedDictionary (by date) and Dictionary (by category).
+4️⃣ The admin updates the status to “In Progress.”

-5. Reports can be submitted anytime using the ReportController.
+5️⃣ The user can check the current status using the request reference code.

 ---